activatedgeek/docker-rabbitmqadmin/README.md

 By default, this will pull the `latest` tag.

-The entrypoint of this Docker image is `rabbitmqadmin`.
+The default `CMD` is `rmqa` which is short for `rabbitmqadmin` honoring the environment varibles below

 ### Environment Variables